r4yyr4yy/Azubi-MERN-Stack-App/README.md

 - **Mongoose:** A MongoDB object modeling tool designed to work in an asynchronous environment.
 [Mongoose](https://mongoosejs.com/)
 - **Nodemon:** A utility that monitors for any changes in your source and automatically restarts your server.
 [Nodemon](https://nodemon.io/)

-Please refer to the documentation of each library for more information on how to use them.